Šluknov: Sights

 The Šluknov Castle is the main landmark of the town.
 It was built in the Renaissance style in the 16th century by the Schleinitz family, when it replaced an old fortress from 1487.
 In the 17th century, Baroque modifications were made.
 In 1986, Šluknov Castle was burned down.
 After twenty years of decay, it was repaired.
 In addition to exhibition and event rooms located in the building, there is a tourist information office.
 The castle park is often used for public events.

-Míru Square is the historic centre of the town.
-Its main landmarks are the Baroque column of the Holy Trinity, built in 1751–1752, and an Empire style fountain dating from 1794.
+The square Náměstí Míru is the historic centre of the town.
+Its main landmarks are the Baroque column of the Holy Trinity, built in 1751–1752, and an Empire fountain dating from 1794.

 The Church of Saint Wenceslaus is the third church on its place.
 The previous were burn down by fires in 1634 and 1710 and the current early Baroque church was built in 1711–1722.

 The hill Křížový vrch is a valuable complex of sacral buildings, including Stations of the Cross, several chapels and statues.
 The complex was consecrated in 1756.